 The organisation shall be titled The Climbers Club of Tasmania ("the Club")

-The Management of the Club shall be vested in a committee known as the "Executive".
+The management of the Club shall be vested in a Committee.

 - The officers shall be elected at the annual general meeting (AGM) of the Club and hold office for the ensuing year.

 - If an office becomes vacant the remaining members of the Executive may appoint a member to that office or call for nominations to the election of members.